FREQUENTLY ASKED QUESTIONS

 This is probably our most frequently asked question.
-Almost all manufacturers suggest tuning a new piano four times in the first year and then twice a year thereafter.
+Almost all manufacturers suggest tuning a new piano four times in the first year and then twice per year thereafter.
 At a minimum, a piano should be tuned at least once a year.
 Click here for a much more detailed answer.

 Follow this link to learn more about the process of tuning a piano.